 Description Return the number of the current command.

-Syntax int DBCURCMD(dbproc)
+Syntax int DBCURCMD(dbproc) DBPROCESS dbproc;

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and

-The number of the current command.
-Return value

-This macro returns the number of the command whose results are currently being processed.

-The first command in a batch is number 1.
+Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
+It contains all the information that DB- Library uses to manage communications and data between the front end and server.
+Return value The number of the current command.
+Usage • This macro returns the number of the command whose results are currently being processed. • The first command in a batch is number 1.
 The command number is incremented every time dbresults returns SUCCEED or FAIL.
 (Unsuccessful commands are counted.)
 The command number is reset by each call to dbsqlexec or dbsqlsend.
 See also DBCMDROW, DBMORECMDS, DBROWS